 As so much of the garden was churned up, it was essential to plant fast growing pollinator plants (to feed visiting insects), until a time when the ‘saved’ and new perennials could be planted.
-Additional nasturtiums were also planted in selected pots around the top of the garden to provide food for the pollinators.
+Additional nasturtiums were planted in selected pots around the top of the garden to provide food for the pollinators.

 They often went on the rampage.

-It was so tempting to allow them to takeover the whole garden, but they would suffocate many naturalised plants and were damaging fruit bushes and so had to be calmed.
+It was so tempting to allow them to takeover the whole garden, but they could suffocate many naturalised plants and were damaging fruit bushes – they had to be calmed.

 Nasturtiums may be tough, but blackfly and greenfly suck out the juices from growing tips.
 This effectively cuts off supplies to the plant and the flower dies, followed by leaves and stems.

 When the ground had to be completely cleared (Spring 2018), for contractors to landscape it into a safer, more accessible garden, the previous year’s nasturtiums had long gone.
-Following the upheaval it was assumed that they would be unlikely to return, however in early June little miracles began to appear.
+Following the upheaval and heavy frosts, it was assumed that they would be unlikely to return.
+However in early June little miracles began to appear.
 In the barren slate chipped lower area of the garden, tiny umbrellas of green poked their heads out between the slate and made their way out into the open air.

 The plants were not in the most convenient of positions (that was nothing new), but they were to be allowed to grow to produce their flowers for the bees, hoverflies and other pollen and nectar collectors.